-5. Share price and discount to NAV
+4 Management of share price discount to NAV

 The Board recognises that Shareholders may wish to sell their shares from time to time and that the secondary market for VCT shares can be limited.
-The impact of this secondary market is that the Company's share price will typically trade at a level which is less than the Company's NAV per share.
-Subject to the Company having sufficient available funds and distributable reserves, it is the Board's intention to pursue a buyback policy with the objective of maintaining the discount to NAV at which the Company's shares may trade in the market at approximately 5% or less.
+Subject to applicable regulation and market conditions and the Company having sufficient available funds and distributable reserves, it is the Board's current intention to pursue a buy back policy with the objective of maintaining the discount to the latest published NAV per share at which the shares trade at approximately 5%.
+The Board's priority will remain to act prudently and in the interests of remaining Shareholders.